metacurtis/metacurtis-v3.1/reports/shader-audit.md

 - Unused: GLSL uniform "uTextFit" not set in JS
 - Unused: GLSL uniform "uMoveDampStart" not set in JS
 - Unused: GLSL uniform "uMoveDampStartY" not set in JS
-- Unused: GLSL uniform "uMotionParams" not set in JS
-- Unused: GLSL uniform "uGridSpacing" not set in JS
 - Orphan set: JS sets "uStageProgress" but GLSL has no declaration
+- Orphan set: JS sets "uTierMode" but GLSL has no declaration
 - Orphan set: JS sets "shaderMorph" but GLSL has no declaration
 - Orphan set: JS sets "uStageIndex" but GLSL has no declaration
 - Orphan set: JS sets "uBrainRegion" but GLSL has no declaration
 - Orphan set: JS sets "uTierCutoff" but GLSL has no declaration
 - Orphan set: JS sets "uStageBlend" but GLSL has no declaration
-- Orphan set: JS sets "uTierHighlight" but GLSL has no declaration